-We recommend that you submit all materials to all programs by the deadline that programs can start looking at your application materials; after the massive influx of data, programs are unlikely to go back and review new material that is submitted.
+Applications are released to programs at 8:00am EST on Tuesday morning.
+(You can see an example SOAP week timeline here).
+We recommend that you submit all materials by the deadline so programs can start looking at your complete application materials; after the massive influx of data, programs are unlikely to go back and review new material that is submitted.

 In terms of materials to submit, sometimes advisors can be helpful in recommending letters that might be more beneficial than others--to some extent, this harkens back to the evaluation of what makes your application weak.
 A good advisor can help you take a long hard look at what you could possibly improve.
 Students applying for transitional/prelim programs can apply with their standard EM materials; no major shifts need to occur, although some change a paragraph in their personal statement to focus on their change in status.
-However, applying for a categorical position in a different specialty may require a change in personal statement focus, and hopefully a difference in letters of support, if possible.
+However, applying for a categorical position in a different specialty may require a change in personal statement focus, and hopefully, a difference in letters of support, if possible.